-Whether you’re a first-timer or Florida local, our Walt Disney World vacation planning guide offers tips, tricks & info on how to save money & time, avoid crowds, where to eat, rides to do, and best itineraries for Magic Kingdom, Epcot, Animal Kingdom & Hollywood Studios.
-We update this monthly as WDW is constantly changing–and Christmas has started!
-(Updated November 1, 2019.)
+Our Walt Disney World vacation planning guide offers tips, tricks & info on how to save money & time, avoid crowds, plus where to eat, best rides, and itineraries for Magic Kingdom, Epcot, Animal Kingdom & Hollywood Studios.
+It’s a great resource whether you’re a first-timer or long-time Annual Passholder.
+We’re Florida locals who visit often and refresh this guide monthly as WDW changes.
+(Updated August 1, 2020.)